 In New York, proving that an injury happened on the job is not as simple as just going to the doctor and getting a note.
 There are specific steps that must be taken for a workers’ compensation claim to succeed.
-Failing to carry out these steps can lead to the denial of your claim, or at a minimum, a series of hearings and appeals to try to get the denial reversed.
+Failing to carry out these steps can lead to the denial of your claim or, at a minimum, a series of hearings and appeals to get the denial reversed.

-Harris Keenan & Goldfarb strongly recommends that anyone who has suffered a workplace accident seek legal advice before attempting to file any type of insurance claim.
+Harris Keenan & Goldfarb strongly recommends that anyone who has suffered a workplace accident seek legal advice before attempting to file any insurance claim.

 You should begin receiving benefit payments within 18 days of the date your employer notified the insurance carrier of the injury if your time away from work will exceed seven days.
-An employer or insurer can still dispute the claim during the period benefits are not being paid.
+An employer or insurer can still dispute the claim when benefits are not yet paid.

 What Is Covered and What Is Not

-If you are disabled as a result of your injury or unable to return to the same job, you may be eligible to receive vocational training.
+If you are disabled due to your injury or unable to return to the same job, you may be eligible to receive vocational training.

-The goal of workers’ compensation insurance is to help you heal and return to work.
-If you are unable to work at your previous job, you will be helped to find another job.
+Workers’ compensation insurance aims to help you heal and return to work.
+If you cannot work at your previous job, you will be helped to find another job.
 You will only be given long-term benefits if you are declared permanently disabled.

 Third-Party Liability Claims

-Sometimes, an outside agency can be responsible for conditions leading to an accident.
+An outside agency can sometimes be responsible for conditions leading to an accident.
 This is especially true on construction sites, where subcontractors and vendors bring their own people in to work on a location.